 Statute of Limitations

 Florida’s statute of limitations sets a time limit on how long you have to file your claim.
-In most cases, you, as the injured party, have four years from the date of the accident, to file a legal claim for your injuries.
+In most cases, you, as the injured party, have two years from the date of the accident, to file a legal claim for your injuries.
 If you are past that time limit, you may be barred from pursuing a legal claim for your injuries.

 It is important to seek immediate medical treatment and speak with an experienced Orlando auto accident attorney as soon as possible after the crash, particularly if you have suffered serious injury as a result.
 Many people believe you should call the insurance company first before speaking with an attorney, and while it is important to report the accident to your insurance company- insurance companies do not have a duty to act in your best interest (even your own insurance company).
 Only an attorney must act in your best interest.
 By contacting an attorney, you can make sure you get compensated fairly for your injuries and damage sustained to your vehicle.